jason-fox/fox.jason.splash/docs/install.md

 The DITA-OT Splash Screen is a plug-in for the DITA Open Toolkit.

-The DITA-OT Splash Screen is a plug-in for the DITA Open Toolkit.

 -   Full installation instructions for downloading DITA-OT can be found [here](https://www.dita-ot.org/3.3/topics/installing-client.html).